INZAME/openvpn-assistant/README.md

-# OpenVPN Assitant
+# OpenVPN Assitant (not working)

-My project for passing exams (maybe will improve in future)

-Currently in dev
+Not working after code reorganizations

 Tested on Debian 8/9